Sequential Fundraising and Mutual Insurance: Analysis

-\begin{proof} This follows from \eqref{sigma1} for a threshold strategy $\phi_1 = \mathcal{S}(x)$, that is played in a unique MPE. $F_\omega(x)$ is continuous, so by induction on $n$, using \eqref{pi-recurrence}, $\pi_\omega$ is continuous in $L$, wherever it is well-defined. \end{proof}
+\begin{proof} This follows from \eqref{sigma1} for a threshold strategy $\phi_1 = \mathcal{S}(x)$, that is played in a unique MPE. $F_\omega(x)$ is continuous in $x$, and therefore, since the state is regular, continuous in $L$.
+So by induction on $n$, using \eqref{pi-recurrence}, $\pi_\omega$ is continuous in $L$, wherever it is well-defined. \end{proof}